 Update: This post was originally published in June 2014.
 I made updates to the post below to include more information about green salsa.
-I also took new photos and added a recipe video plus step-by-step photos showing you exactly how to make chunky tomatillo salsa at home!
+I also added a recipe video, along with step-by-step photos, showing you exactly how to make chunky tomatillo salsa at home!

 Hi friends!
-If you have been following this recipe site, you may know I absolutely love all things sauce related!
-Dips, salsas, dressings, vinaigrettes, aioli – you name it – I absolutely love them all!
-Essentially, it’s my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with sauce.
+Let’s talk sauces!
+I have a serious undying love for all things sauce related – dips, salsas, dressings, vinaigrettes, aiolis (you name it!), I absolutely love them all!
+It’s my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with some sort of flavorful sauce!

 So, today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
-Seriously, this green tomato salsa is seriously delicious and I always have it on hand in my refrigerator!
-It’s the perfect for snacking, but it’s also a great way to easily jazz up any dish (think enchiladas, taco salads, eggs and more!!)!
+This green tomato salsa is unbelievably delicious and I always have it on hand in my refrigerator!
+It’s the perfect dip for snacking; however, it’s also such an easy way to jazz up any dish – think enchiladas, taco salads, eggs and so much MORE!!!